jart/cosmopolitan/ape/specification.md

    program segments once the invariant is restored.
-ELF loaders will happily map program headers from arbitrary file intervals (which may overlap) onto arbitrarily virtual intervals (which don't need to be contiguous). in order to do that, the loaders will generally use UNIX's mmap() function which needs to have both page aligned addresses and file offsets, even though the ELF programs headers themselves do not.
-Since program headers start and stop at potentially any byte, ELF loaders tease the intervals specified by program headers into conforming to mmap() requirements by rounding out intervals as necessary in order to ensure that both the mmap() size and offset parameters are page-size aligned.
-This means with ELF, we never need to insert any empty space into a file when we don't want to; we can simply allow the offset to drift apart from the virtual offset.
+ELF loaders will happily map program headers from arbitrary file intervals (which may overlap) onto arbitrarily virtual intervals (which don't need to be contiguous).
+In order to do that, the loaders will generally use UNIX's mmap() function which is more restrictive and only accepts addresses and offsets that are page aligned.
+To make it possible to map an unaligned ELF program header that could potentially start and stop at any byte, ELF loaders round-out the intervals, which means adjacent unrelated data might also get mapped, which may need to be explicitly zero'd.
+Thanks to the cleverness of ELF, it's possible to have an executable file be very tiny, without needing any alignment bytes, and it'll be loaded into a properly aligned virtual space where segments can be as sparse as we want them to be.

-2. PE doesn't care about congruence and instead specifies a second kind of alignment.
-The minimum alignment of files is 512 because that's what MS-DOS used.
-Where things get hairy is with PE's SizeOfHeaders which has complex requirements.
-When the PE image base needs to be skewed, Windows imposes a separate 64kb alignment requirement on the image base.
-Therefore an APE executable's `__executable_start` should be aligned on at least a 64kb address.
+2. PE doesn't care about congruence and instead defines two separate kinds of alignment.
+First, PE requires that the layout of segment memory inside the file be aligned on at minimum the classic 512 byte MS-DOS page size.
+This means that, unlike ELF, some alignment padding may need to be encoded into the file, making it slightly larger.
+Next PE imposes an alignment restriction on segments once they've been mapped into the virtual address space, which must be rounded to the system page size.
+Like ELF, PE segments need to be properly ordered but they're allowed to drift apart once mapped in a non-contiguous sparsely mapped way.
+When inserting shell script content at the start of a PE file, the most problematic thing is the need to round up to the 64kb system granularity, which results in a lot of needless bytes of padding being inserted by a naive second-pass linker.

 3. Apple's Mach-O format is the strictest of them all.
 While both ELF and PE are defined in such a way that invites great creativity, XNU